Travel Vaccines and Advice for Malta

 Malta’s climate makes it a great place to visit for tourists who want to enjoy the sun, sea and sand.
 There might be some heavy rain and storms during the winter months, so visitors should be aware of this.
 Malta is a great place to visit for people who like warm and sunny weather.

-How Safe is Malta?
+How Safe Is Malta?

 Malta is generally a safe place to visit, but it’s always good to be cautious.
 Here are some tips to stay safe: